benrobinson/micro/README.md

 A tiny CSS framework -- it's recommended that this be augmented through SCSS for your specific needs, or used as a minified "reset" before your main stylesheet.

 I consistently feel that I'm unsetting styles provided by frameworks like Bootstrap and Foundation, but it's nice to not have to write grids and forms every time I start a small project.
-I also wanted something with a small filesize because I'm becoming more obsessed with performance all the time.
+I also wanted something with a small filesize because I'm becoming more obsessed with performance all the time -- minified CSS is 3KB.

 ## Columns